-- (a) The bar examining committee shall certify to the clerk of the Superior Court for the Judicial District where the applicant has his or her correspondence address [county in which the applicant seeks admission and to the clerk of the Superior Court in New Haven] the name of any such applicant recommended by it for admission to the bar and shall notify the applicant of its decision. - (b) The bar examining committee may, in light of the [physical or mental disability of a candidate] health diagnosis, treatment, or drug or alcohol dependence of an applicant that has caused conduct or behavior that would otherwise have rendered the [candidate] applicant currently unfit to practice law, determine that it will only recommend an applicant for admission to the bar conditional upon the applicant's compliance with conditions prescribed by the committee relevant to the [disability and the] health diagnosis, treatment, or drug or alcohol dependence or fitness of the applicant.
+- (a) The bar examining committee shall certify to the clerk of the Superior Court for the Judicial District where the applicant has his or her correspondence address [county in which the applicant seeks admission and to the clerk of the Superior Court in New Haven] the name of any such applicant recommended by it for admission to the bar and shall notify the applicant of its decision. - (b) The bar examining committee may, in light of the physical or mental disability of a candidate that has caused conduct or behavior that would otherwise have rendered the candidate currently unfit to practice law, determine that it will only recommend an applicant for admission to the bar conditional upon the applicant's compliance with conditions prescribed by the committee relevant to the disability and the fitness of the applicant.
 Such determination shall be made after a hearing on the record is conducted by the committee or a panel thereof consisting of at least three members appointed by the chair, unless such hearing is waived by the applicant.
 Such conditions shall be tailored to detect recurrence of the conduct or behavior which could render an applicant unfit to practice law or pose a risk to clients or the public and to encourage continued treatment, abstinence, or other support.
 The conditional admission period shall not exceed five years, unless the conditionally admitted attorney fails to comply with the conditions of admission, and the [bar examining] committee or the court determines, in accordance with the procedures set forth in Section 2-11, that a further period of conditional admission is necessary.
 The committee shall notify the applicant by mail of its decision and that the applicant must sign an agreement with the [bar examining] committee under oath affirming acceptance of such conditions and that the applicant will comply with them.
 Upon receipt of this agreement from the applicant, duly executed, the committee shall recommend the applicant for admission to the bar as provided herein.
 The committee shall forward a copy of the agreement to the statewide bar counsel, who shall be considered a party for purposes of defending an appeal under Section 2-11A.

-COMMENTARY: The changes to this section replace language referencing the disability of an applicant with language that is more neutral and inclusive, for consistency when referring to the Bar Examining Committee, and to conform the section to current practice.
+COMMENTARY: The changes to this section are made for purposes of consistency when referring to the Bar Examining Committee and to conform the section to current practice.